FinX-IO/finx/README.md

 # FinX Python Software Development Kit

-The **FinX SDK** is a python package that has interfaces to the FinX Capital Markets Analytics Platform (the 'FinX Platform').
+This **FinX SDK** is a python package that has interfaces to the FinX Capital Markets Analytics Platform (the 'FinX Platform').
 The code in the SDK makes calls to REST APIs & WebSocket endpoints.
 A valid ___FinX API Key___ is required for the SDK to return results.